 Day 18: Friday 13 December, El Gerdiab – Aswan

 Today we enjoy a tranquil day on the last leg of our cruise to Aswan.
-The granite cataract at Aswan turned the pre-dam river into non-navigable rapids, and created a natural southern frontier of Egypt.
+The granite cataract at Aswan turned the pre-dam river into non-navigable rapids, and created Egypt’s natural southern frontier.
 It was also the gateway to trade routes south into sub-Saharan Africa.
 As such it was a land of garrisons and passing merchants where the cultures of Egypt and Nubia blended and overlapped.

 We dine onboard this evening.
 (Overnight on dahabiya in Aswan) BLD

 - Unfinished Obelisk and Quarries